stolostron/multicluster-global-hub/demos/basic.md

 1. Change the remediation action in the Web console of `hoh` to `enforce`.
 Observe propagation of the changes and the status.

     The screenshot below shows the policy in the Governance view of `hoh`, of `hub1` and of `hub2`.
-The remediation action is `enforce` in all of the views, and there are no cluster violations.
+The remediation action is `enforce` in all the views, and there are no cluster violations.

     ![Screenshot of an example Hub-of-Hubs setup, Governance view, Enforce remediation action](../images/demo_governance_view_enforce.png)